MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-text-input.md

 ## Key properties

-**Value** – The initial value of a control before it is changed by the user.
+**Value** – The initial value of a control before it's changed by the user.

 **Mode** – The control is in SingleLine or MultiLine mode.